BlockGraph#

 • No fanout: ports can only have one pipe connected to them.

-• Time-like Y: Y cubes can only have time-like pipes connected to them.
+• Time-like Y: Y Half Cubes can only have time-like pipes connected to them.

 • No 3D corner: a cube cannot have pipes in all three directions.